ami-zou/Memory-Card-Game/README.md

 ![alt text](https://github.com/ami-zou/Memory-Card-Game/blob/master/screenshots/Matching.png)

 The game finishes when all cards are matched💯✨.
 According to Wikipedia, on average, it takes 44 times to finish a deck of 52 cards (without jokers).
 Good luck on playing🚀!

+## Development
+I coded this little game in a weekend☕️.
+A good practice for using JPanel and java application designs.
+Right now this version has a set value of 4 players with a deck of 2-coloured cards.
+Next step would be taking inputs from users to decide the number of players, ways of colouring (either 2-coloured or 4-coloured), and the number of decks.